sveeke/EasyDebianWebserver/README.md

 The script is fully functional and works like a charm, but I have not added all features I would like.
 I want to add automated backup of mysql databases before I make it 1.0.

 # FAQ (will be moved to wiki)

+- How long will installing the script cost
+-
 ### I installed the script, what now?
 You can deploy your website(s)!
 Below are some steps to help you on your way.